Who qualifies for Employment and Community First CHOICES?

-- For 2020, the person’s income can't be more than $2,349 per month (If it is, they may be able to set up a Qualifying Income Trust).
+- For 2022, the person’s income can't be more than $2,523 per month “subject to change each calendar year” (If it is, they may be able to set up a Qualifying Income Trust).
 This amount can change every year.
 For children under age 18, the parent’s income counts too unless the child would qualify to receive care in a nursing home.
 (This doesn’t mean the child has to receive care in a nursing home.
 This program provides services at home and in the community.
 They just need to qualify for nursing home care.
 If they do, and they’re under age 18, their parents’ income does not count.)

 - The total value of things you own can't be more than $2,000 (The home where you live doesn't count); AND

 - You can't have given away or sold anything for less than what it's worth in the last five (5) years.

 - People in one of the groups on the green page may qualify to enroll in the program and get services now.
 These are people who need services right away because they have the most urgent needs.